LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

 ![A preview of my Auth page](https://paper-attachments.dropbox.com/s_14B4BD8EDBFA59296DCDB812AB5C6EF8CE164AAF0A2268A9E90E57893E23504E_1627245718848_Screenshot+100.png)

 To be able to use user roles within your app, you first have to set up these roles and their respective privileges from the dashboard.
-In this tutorial, you'll set up two roles namely: Admin and Client.
+In this tutorial, you'll set up two roles, namely Admin and Client.

 To set up roles, navigate to your dashboard, click on "user management".

 Click on "manage roles" and click on "add roles".
-A popup opens in which you add the role name, and in the permission tab. add what permissions that role should have.
+A popup opens in which you add the role name.
+And in the permission tab, add what permissions that role should have.

 This tutorial has added a "client" role with a permission called "view" and an "admin" role with permissions: "view, edit, delete".
-Enable "set as default" for the client role to automatically assign the role of client to any user in our app by default.
+Enable "set as default" for the client role to automatically assign the client role to any user in our app by default.

 ![Role Creation](https://paper-attachments.dropbox.com/s_14B4BD8EDBFA59296DCDB812AB5C6EF8CE164AAF0A2268A9E90E57893E23504E_1627245829693_Screenshot+101.png)

 ## Integrate LoginRadius into ReactJS
 ### Creating a React application
-To build your application, you'll be using the command line interface (CLI) with `create-react-app`
+To build your application, you'll be using the command-line interface (CLI) with `create-react-app`

 For node users: